JaredPlummer5/github.io-readnotes1-/301-notes/Class8/Class08.md

 2. POST

     - The POST method is used to send data to the server to create a new resource.
 It is not idempotent, which means that calling it multiple times can create multiple resources.

     Example usage:

-    ```
+    ```post
     POST /books
     {
         "title": "The Hitchhiker's Guide to the Galaxy",
         "author": "Douglas Adams"
     }

         ```

         This request creates a new book resource with the given title and author on the server.

         Coding example:

         ```

     app.post('/books', (req, res) => {
       const newBook = req.body;